 1) WHAT IS CO-HOUSING?
 Co-housing is broad movement characterized by groups of people who commit to live together in close proximity in order to form intentional community.
 The key is the commitment to become a community of mutual support.
 Each community has clear guidelines about what this commitment involves.
 Co-housing requires substantial time, effort and common understanding.
 It is not for people who are just looking for a place to live.

 2) CAN ANYONE APPLY TO BE A CO-HOUSING RESIDENT?
 The St. Gertrude’s co-housing “Companions” will be open to single women (not married or in a committed relationship) without dependents, pets or emotional support animals.
 The screening process will be extensive and potential residents will need to be very actively engaged with other potential residents to begin to create community and shape what this new form of Benedictine living will look like.

 3) WHAT MAKE’S ST. GERTRUDE’S COMPANIONS DIFFERENT FROM OTHER CO-HOUSING?
 The key is that St. Gertrude’s is building a Benedictine co-housing community.
 The core of this community will be the commitment to live according to Benedictine spirituality and values within the Christian tradition.
 While members do not become sisters they do agree to live a life grounded in the Rule of St. Benedict.
 This is an essential component of the program.

 4) WHAT IF I LIKE THE IDEA OF LIVING IN THE MONASTERY BUT I’M NOT INTERESTED IN COMMUNITY?
 If you are primarily interested in living with the sisters, attending daily Mass and prayer but not making a commitment to building a new kind of Benedictine community then cohousing Companions would not be a good fit.

 5) IS ST. GERTRUDE’S ALREADY DOING THIS?
 Right now we are working on developing the elements needed to form a cohousing community.
 Interested women are beginning to meet online to explore this idea.
-Our hope is to have a group of women ready to move in sometime after Fall of 2021 when we have enough women to form an initial community.
+Our first cohousing residents will move in sometime after Fall of 2021 when we have enough women to form an initial community.